hellojr01/SiberSim/README.md

 **_\*In order for this project to run properly, it is advisable to run on your own mobile devices/simulator, however, web version is also supported._**

 [Link to run the project on Expo](https://docs.expo.dev/get-started/expo-go/)

+**Notes: Please cd to the folder "client" to run the npm command.**